Project-Fluid/manifest/README.md

 ```

 <b>Note:
-- You must have atleast 120-150GB free space on your disk
+- You must have at least 120-150GB free space on your disk
 - Basic git knowedge</b>

 Building Fluid